dmis-lab/DeepAries/README.md

 ## Abstract

-\begin{abstract}
-We propose \modelname, a novel reinforcement learning framework for portfolio management that dynamically adjusts rebalancing intervals based on prevailing market conditions.
-Unlike conventional fixed-horizon strategies, \modelname~ leverages Transformer-based forecasting to extract complex market signals and employs an adaptive interval selection mechanism—choosing among representative horizons (1, 5, and 20 days)—to balance return pursuit against transaction cost mitigation.
+We propose DeepAries, a novel reinforcement learning framework for portfolio management that dynamically adjusts rebalancing intervals based on prevailing market conditions.
+Unlike conventional fixed-horizon strategies, DeepAries leverages Transformer-based forecasting to extract complex market signals and employs an adaptive interval selection mechanism—choosing among representative horizons (1, 5, and 20 days)—to balance return pursuit against transaction cost mitigation.
 Extensive experiments across four major markets (DJ 30, FTSE 100, KOSPI, and CSI 300) demonstrate that our approach achieves superior risk-adjusted returns and lower drawdowns compared to fixed-frequency rebalancing.
 Furthermore, an interactive demo evaluation on real market data (September 2024 to January 2025) illustrates the practical benefits of adaptive rebalancing in providing timely portfolio updates and empowering investors with more informed decision-making.
-Overall, \modelname~ offers a promising tool for modern, dynamic portfolio management.
-To enhance accessibility and reproducibility, we provide a live demo of \modelname~at \url{https://DeepAries.com/}, along with the source code and dataset at \url{https://github.com/dmis-lab/DeepAries}.
+Overall, DeepAries offers a promising tool for modern, dynamic portfolio management.
+To enhance accessibility and reproducibility, we provide a live demo of DeepaReis at https://DeepAries.com/
-\end{abstract}

 ## Features